Share:

 Should You Aim for Promotion in Your Final Years?

 As retirement approaches, many UK teachers wonder if seeking a promotion or pay rise in their last few working years will significantly boost their pension.
 The answer depends on which part of the Teachers’ Pension Scheme you’re in and involves weighing financial gains against personal well-being.
 This article explains how late-career pay progression affects final salary pensions and the newer career average (CARE) pensions, and explores whether aiming for promotions (e.g. moving to UPS, taking on a TLR, joining the SLT or other leadership roles) in your final 3–5 years is financially advantageous.
 We’ll also discuss risks, caveats (like part-time work or breaks in service), and non-financial factors such as stress and work-life balance.
-(Note: This article is for information only and not financial advice.)

 Final Salary Pension Schemes and Late-Career Pay Progression